HAW-RN/protocol/protocol/02_use_cases.md

 When requested Client A sends a SCCR to the requesting Client containing all information in Client A's routing table besides the information it got from the requesting Client.

 ### 5. Quit Client
-Client A sends a quit_message? to all directly connected Clients.
+Client A marks all connections through it as unreachable and sends a STU to all directly connected Clients.
 Afterwards the program ends itself.

 ### 6. source is unavailable
 Client A marks all routes in its routing table reachable through the source including the source itself as unreachable and sends a routing table update.